 UAS Blackboard contains websites for all courses provided during a given semester.
-Visit the Instructional Design webpage at www.uas.alaska.edu/idc/ for additional information on developing course sites.
+Visit the CELT Blackboard help page: https://uas.alaska.edu/celt/blackboard-help-page.html for additional information on developing course sites.

 REGISTRATION

 Students register and pay, add/drop, waitlist, and change grading options online at UAOnline.alaska.edu or at the registration area on their local campus.
 There are associated deadlines for these transactions posted on the web or at the same offices on campus.
 The University may cancel any class due to low enrollment, lack of instructor, or any other academic or administrative cause.
 The deans and campus directors make these determinations when necessary.